sedyh/x-ui-exporter/README.md

 docker-compose up -d
 ```

-> **Tip:** For secure production deployments, consider enabling the metrics authentication by setting `METRICS_PROTECTED=true` and configuring custom metrics username and password.
+> **Security Recommendation:** For production deployments, it's strongly advised to enable metrics authentication by
+> setting `METRICS_PROTECTED=true` and configuring a secure custom metrics username and password.

 ## Integration with Prometheus